All Episodes

 Every program, every proposal that shrinks the size of government is a jobs program.

-Every proposal that reduces regulations and uh removes shackles from businesses and how they can conduct themselves is a jobs program.
+Every proposal that reduces regulations and removes shackles from businesses and how they can conduct themselves is a jobs program.

-Republicans haven't introduced jobs program.
+Republicans haven't introduced a jobs program.

-I just got through talking about all of these states, Republican governors states where jobs are being created left and right, many of these states with no income taxes, by the way.
+I just got through talking about all of these states, Republican governors' states, where jobs are being created left and right, many of these states with no income taxes, by the way.

 Republicans are all about creating jobs.

-That's Republicans are capitalists, and it's capitalism that produces jobs and creates jobs.
+Republicans are capitalists, and it's capitalism that produces jobs and creates jobs.

 And capitalism, by the way, will take care of the temporary need for firefighters and whatever in Minot and in Arizona.